-Officially, the Historical Buildings and Sites Commission (HBSC) meets on the 3rd Thursday of each month when there is business to attend to or a decision to make.
-For consideration of development review, the HBSC looks at 4 criteria
+Officially, the Historical Buildings and Sites Commission (HBSC) meets on the 2nd Thursday of each month when there is business to attend to or a decision to make.
+For consideration of development review, the HBSC looks at these criteria:

 Is the purpose of the Historic District being met?